robotframework/RIDE/doc/releasenotes/ride-1.7.4.rst

 *Linux users are advised to install first wxPython from .whl package at* `wxPython.org`_.

-**REMOVE reference to tracker if release notes contain all issues.**
-All issues targeted for RIDE v1.7.4 can be found from the `issue tracker milestone`_.
+All issues targeted for RIDE v1.7.4rc1 can be found from the `issue tracker milestone`_.

 Questions and comments related to the release can be sent to the